martinmoene/kalman-estimator/Readme.md

   - [ ] Write [code to time](example/kalman-time-avr.cpp)
   - [ ] [Compile code to .hex](example/mk-kalman-time-avr.py)
   - [ ] [Upload code using avrdude and run it](mk-kalman-time-avr-upload.py)
+- [ ] Create code example with an interrupt-timed blinking LED.
+- [ ] Create code example reading an ADC.
+- [ ] Create code example writing a pulse-width modulated DAC.
+- [ ] Create code example with a timed ADC-DAC loop with a [circular buffer](https://github.com/martinmoene/ring-span-lite).
 - [ ] Design a simple setup to control via an [Adafruit Pro Trinket](https://www.adafruit.com/products/2010) (Arduino-like) board (spring&ndash;mass positioning).
 - [ ] Create a demo application for the setup that implements a conventional [PID controller](https://en.wikipedia.org/wiki/PID_controller).
 - [ ] Create a demo application for the setup that implements a controller that uses the Kalman estimator.